TACS: Taxonomy Adaptive Cross-Domain Semantic Segmentation: Introduction

 \section{Introduction}

-Approaches for domain adaptation \citep{ganin2015unsupervised,Tzeng_2017_CVPR,hoffman2018cycada,long2015learning,chen2018domain,tsai2018learning,compounddomainadaptation} typically focus on \emph{image level} domain gap, which can include visual style, weather, lighting conditions, \textit{etc.}.
-However, these methods are restricted by the assumption of having consistent taxonomies between source and target domains, \ie each source domain class can be unambiguously mapped to one target domain class (see Fig.~1~(a-c)), which is often not the case in practice.
-In many applications, the label spaces of the source and target domains are inconsistent, due to different application scenarios, changeable requirements, inconsistent annotation practices, or the strive towards an increasingly fine-grained taxonomy \citep{Neuhold_2017_ICCV,MSeg_2020_CVPR,cordts2016cityscapes}.
+Traditional unsupervised domain adaptation (UDA) approaches for semantic segmentation \cite{vu2018advent,hoffman2018cycada,chen2018domain,tsai2018learning,compounddomainadaptation,tranheden2021dacs} typically focus on the \emph{image level} domain gap, which can involve visual style, weather, lighting conditions, \textit{etc.}.
+However, these methods are restricted by the assumption of having consistent taxonomies between source and target domains, \ie each source domain class can be unambiguously mapped to one target domain class (Fig.~\ref{fig:incontax}~(a-c)), which is often not the case.
+In many applications, the label spaces of the source and target domains are inconsistent, due to different scenarios or requirements, inconsistent annotation practices, or the strive towards an increasingly fine-grained taxonomy \cite{Neuhold_2017_ICCV,MSeg_2020_CVPR,cordts2016cityscapes}.

-The aforementioned observations motivate us to consider the \emph{label level} domain gap problem.
-Even though recent open/universal/class-incremental/zero-shot domain adaptation works \citep{Busto_2017_ICCV,you2019universal,bucher2020buda} touched upon the label level domain gap, they only focus on unseen classes in the target domain.
-However, label level domain gap in practical scenarios is far more complicated, rather than restricted to unseen classes.
+The aforementioned considerations motivate us to consider the \emph{label level} domain gap problem.
+Even though recent open/universal/class-incremental domain adaptation works \cite{Busto_2017_ICCV,you2019universal,kundu2020class} touched upon the label level domain gap, they 1) only took image classification as test-bed, and 2) only focused on unseen classes in the target domain.
+However, the label level domain gap in practical scenarios is more complicated than only involving unseen classes.
 We therefore formulate and explore the label level domain gap problem in a more general and complete setting.
-We identify three typical categories of label taxonomy inconsistency. i) \emph{Open taxonomy}: some classes, \eg ``terrain'' in Fig.~\ref{fig:incontax}(d), appear in the target domain, but are unlabeled or unseen in the source domain. ii) \emph{Coarse-to-fine taxonomy}: some classes in the source domain, \eg ``person'', are divided into several sub-classes in the target domain, \eg ``pedestrain'' and ``rider' (Fig.~\ref{fig:incontax}(e)). iii) \emph{Partially-overlapping taxonomy}: for a certain class in the source domain, one or more of its sub-classes are merged into other classes in the target domain.
-For example, there exists taxonomic conflict between \{``vehicle'', ``bicycle''\} in the source domain and \{``car'', ``cycle''\} in the target domain (Fig.~\ref{fig:incontax}(f)).
+We identify three typical types of label taxonomy inconsistency. i) \emph{Open taxonomy}: some classes, \eg ``terrain'' in Fig.~\ref{fig:incontax}(d), appear in the target domain, but are unlabeled or unseen in the source domain. ii) \emph{Coarse-to-fine taxonomy}: some classes in the source domain, \eg ``person'', are split into several sub-classes in the target domain, \eg ``pedestrian'' and ``rider' (Fig.~\ref{fig:incontax}(e)). iii) \emph{Implicitly-overlapping taxonomy}: for a certain class in the source domain, one or more of its sub-classes are merged into other classes in the target domain.
+For example, there exists a taxonomic conflict between \{``vehicle'', ``bicycle''\} in the source domain and \{``car'', ``cycle''\} in the target domain (Fig.~\ref{fig:incontax}(f)).